 To achieve statistical power > 0.8 to detect a 25% decline in the Monterey Bay harbor porpoise population would require at least 75 passive acoustic sensors to be deployed annually over the 10-yr period (Table1.4; Fig.1.7).
 Based on reported precision of aerial surveys (Forney et al.,2014), to detect the same change in the population using aerial surveys would require approximately 20 replicate surveys per year.
 To put that in perspective, current aerial survey effort is at the level of one replicate every four years.
 Considerably more

-resources would be required to implement this level of monitoring for the Monterey Bay harbor porpoise population, which may not be warranted given the current lack of threats to the population.
+resources would be required to implement this level of aerial? monitoring for the Monterey Bay harbor porpoise population, which may not be warranted given the current lack of threats to the population.
 In cases where impacts from anthropogenic activities are expected, PAM and aerial surveys are both capable of achieving acceptable power to detect trends in abundance at similar cost; however, PAM may be preferable due to safety concerns about aerial surveys.

 The Monterey Bay population of harbor porpoise is unusually well-studied; we would not typically expect to have such detailed spatial information on the distribution and density of a cetacean population.
 The scaled design of passive acoustic surveys for cetaceans is not likely to be widely practicable.
 However, based on our results, the stratified design performed similarly to the scaled design and required less information about distribution and density to implement (Fig.1.8,1.9).
 Our simulation of range contraction to core habitat also relied on detailed information on distribution and abundance of harbor porpoise in the study area; however, literature suggests that this pattern of range collapse as a population declines is persistent across mammalian species (Lomolino and Channell,1995) and therefore could potentially be simulated in a more generic sense when detailed information about a population of interest is not available.
 In fact, the R package DSsim (Marshall,2016), which simulates distance sampling surveys, allows for the user to create density ”hotspots” in the study area; this method could be used in simulations of passive acoustic surveys where the spatial distribution of animals is less well-known.